JayBains/Fruitify/readme.md

 - Do not feel threatened if the app identifies you as an aubergine, you are still human!

 - Python project sometimes crashes after openeing.
-This is due to camera permissions changing when other apps utilise the camera prior to use with Fruitify.
+This is due to permissions changing when other apps utilise the camera prior to use with Fruitify.
 I just unplug my camera and plug it back in again to fix.
 ```
 ⣿⣿⣿⣿⣿⣿⣿⣿⡿⠿⠛⠛⠛⠋⠉⠈⠉⠉⠉⠉⠛⠻⢿⣿⣿⣿⣿⣿⣿⣿
 ⣿⣿⣿⣿⣿⡿⠋⠁⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠉⠛⢿⣿⣿⣿⣿